john5onCheng/preside-ext-workflow-service/README.md

 </cfscript>
 ```

-## Modification on preisde workdflow service
+## Modification on preisde workfow service
 1.)
 Locked record will not get deleted even it has expired when running getState() method
 2.)
 Locked record will not be saved when running saveState() method.